-A page with a certain URL has already got some inbound links which connect it with other pages of the website.
+A page with a certain URL has already got some inbound links that connect it with other pages of the website.
 Moreover, some external websites can be also linked to that certain page and bring users from other resources.
-If the URL of that page is changed, all inbound and outbound links will show 404 error when clicked.
-This situation is pretty harmful for SEO.
+If the URL of that page is changed, all inbound and outbound links will show a 404 error when clicked.
+This situation is pretty harmful to SEO.

 In this case, the redirection is required to make users get to the new page’s address when they click its old URL already indexed and available in the search results.

 Let’s see how easy it is to make redirection in WordPress.
-For my purpose I will use Redirection free WordPress plugin available in its official repository.
+For my purpose, I will use the Redirection free WordPress plugin available in its official repository.

 You will see the statistics of your redirections in the same tab.

 Here you’ll be also able to see the log of clicks, 404 errors, and manage more of the plugins options.

 As you see, creating 301 redirect in WordPress is pretty easy, so you can use this functionality to keep your SEO good no matter any changes you make with your website.

 Hi!
 I’m an experienced writer exploring WordPress for more than 5 years.
 I’m happy to share my knowledge and ideas with you and I hope you join me.

 Number of posts: 675